-Within the School of Social Work, all students requesting special accommodations should inform and provide appropriate documentation to the course instructor within a reasonable time.
-Although students can request accommodations at any time, it is advisable to request them as early in the semester as possible.
-Students may also consult with their assigned academic advisor, the Director of Student Services or the Associate Dean for Academic and Student Advancement (202) 806-7300.
+Within the School of Social Work, all students requesting accommodations should inform and provide an approved accommodations letter from the Office of Student Accessibility.
+Although students can apply for accommodations at any time, it is advisable to request them as early in the term as possible, given that the Office of Accessibility needs time in order to properly engage in the interactive process and accommodations, once granted, are not retroactive.

-STATEMENT ON INTERPERSONAL VIOLENCE
+STATEMENT ON TITLE IX

-Howard University takes sexual assault, dating violence, domestic violence, stalking and sexual harassment seriously.
-If a student reveals that he or she needs assistance with any of these issues, all Responsible Employees, which includes faculty, are required to share this information with the University Title IX Office (202) 806-2550 or a student can be referred for confidential services to the Interpersonal Violence Prevention Program (IVPP) (202) 238-2382 or University Counseling Services (202) 806-6870.
-For more information about these services, please go to https://studentaffairs.howard.edu/ivpp
+Howard University takes all forms of sex-based harassment including sexual assault, dating violence, domestic violence, stalking and sexual harassment seriously.
+If a student reveals that they have experienced any of these issues, all Responsible Employees, which includes faculty, are required to share this information with the University Title IX Office (titleix@howard.edu / 202 806-2550).
+If a student shares that they are pregnant or have pregnancy-related concerns, all employees MUST provide the student with the contact information for the Title IX Office (titleix@howard.edu /202-806-2550).
+For more information about these services, please go to https://howard.edu/title-ix.